|Downsized||Downsized||Pandemic Diminishes Homebuying Ability||Harold D. Hunt and Clare Losey||2020-11-12T06:00:00Z||tierra-grande||Residential|

 Holding the DTI ratio constant as the LTV ratio increases from left to right, the multiplier decreases (i.e., the maximum home price affordable to a particular household based on their fixed income decreases).
 Meanwhile, holding the LTV ratio constant as the DTI ratio increases from top to bottom, the multiplier increases (indicating that the maximum home price affordable to a particular household increases).

-To maximize the home price affordable to them, borrowers would have to decrease the LTV ratio (increase the downpayment) while increasing the DTI ratio (increase the mortgage debt relative to total debt).
+To maximize the home price affordable to them, borrowers would have to decrease the LTV ratio (increase the downpayment) while increasing the DTI ratio (increase the mortgage debt or "front-end" debt relative to total household debt or "back-end" debt).
 However, borrowers can only reach a certain level of indebtedness beyond which the lender would be unwilling to originate a mortgage loan.
 Furthermore, increasing the downpayment may not be possible.

 The maximum home price affordable to conventional and FHA borrowers at home price-to-income multipliers of 2.49 and 3.85, respectively, is calculated in Table 2.
 Compared with conventional mortgages, FHA financing greatly increases the maximum home price affordable to a household.
 For example, a household with an annual income of $60,000 could afford a $149,292 home with a conventional mortgage or a $230,914 home with an FHA mortgage.
 That approximate $81,000 differential impacts a household's ability to purchase a home, particularly in Austin, Dallas-Fort Worth, Houston, and San Antonio, where home prices are generally higher.